AI face swap: swap faces in video in minutes

 Can I combine face swap with a generated script?

-Hiring a presenter involves casting, scheduling, studio hire, filming, editing, and reshoots for every update or new language.
-That process typically takes days and costs thousands of dollars per video.
+Hiring a presenter involves casting, scheduling, studio rental, filming, editing, and reshoots for every update or new language.
+That process typically takes days and thousands of dollars per video.
 With AI Face Swap, you upload one photo, type your script, and produce a finished video in minutes at a fraction of the cost.
-Updates just mean editing the text and re-rendering, with no need to film again.
+Updates only require editing the text and re-rendering, with no re-filming needed.

 Start creating with HeyGen